brillout/esbuild-bug-macos-resolve/README.md

 SUCCESS
 ```

-But some macOS users (only some macOS users, not all of them) get this error instead:
+[Some macOS users](https://github.com/vikejs/vike/issues/1729#issuecomment-2467073087) (not all of them) get this error instead:

 ```
 ========================